AsheshPangma/VSD-Physical-Verification-Using-SKY130/README.md

 sudo make install
 ```

-To run magic, type `magic` in the prompt
+To run magic, go to mag directory and type `magic` in the prompt.

 ![](images/day1/day1_1_magicPrompt.png)

 ### Netgen
+To run Negten, go to netgen directory and type `netgen` in the prompt.
 ![](images/day1/day1_1_netgenPrompt.png)

 ### Xschem
+To run xschem, go to xschem directory and type `xschem` in the prompt.
 Xschem Prompt |  Xschem Prompt Linked
 :-------------------------:|:-------------------------:
 ![](images/day1/day1_1_xschemePrompt.png)  |  ![](images/day1/day1_1_xschemLinkedPrompt.png)
+To enter deep in ths block, select the block and press `e`.
+To return to top level press `ctrl + e`.

 ### Ngspice
+To run Ngspice, go to ngspice directory and type `ngspice` in the prompt.
 ![](images/day1/day1_2_ngspice.png)

 ### Magic Basics